hvh-guide/hvh-guide/docs/gameplay-guides/basic-gameplay-guide.md

 Gold talents > Purple Talents > Blue Talents > All grey talents besides damage and HP > Damage > HP.

-Check the Tier List to help you plan and select the best hero to focus on, otherwise continuing with Blade Master is the best choice from the standard pool of heroes.
+Check the Tier List to help you plan and select the best hero to focus on, otherwise continuing with [Blademaster](/docs/hero/blademaster) is the best choice from the standard pool of heroes.

 Keep progressing in Arena as your progression sets come online.
-Blade Master is one of the best in Arena.
+[Blademaster](/docs/hero/blademaster) is one of the best in Arena.

 Upgrade weapons in the forge starting with Fire orbs 4 stars, Bombs 4 stars, and then your main hero’s weapon.
 For more survivability get Ice Wand 2 stars and Boomerang 2 stars.